 - If you work in the food industry, school or care establishment notify your employer and do not return to work until 48 hours after symptoms have ceased.
 We would also recommend you submit a faecal specimen to ensure you are clear from infection before returning to work.

-If it is likely that the infection/food poisoning may have arisen from a food premises in the Gloucester City area the matter will be investigated.
-If it is thought that the infection/food poisoning was contracted outside the Gloucester City area the appropriate local authority will be notified.
+If it's likely that the infection/food poisoning may have arisen from a food premises in the Gloucester city area the matter will be investigated.
+If it's thought that the infection/food poisoning was contracted outside the Gloucester city area the appropriate local authority will be notified.

-If you require any further information concerning the above please contact the Environmental Health Team
+If you need any further information concerning the above please contact the Environmental Health Team

 What happens after I report an issue?